 Visual, often drag-and-drop, no-code AI tools make AI less intimidating and more comprehensible to non-technical people or those who lack the time or resources to build such systems from the ground up.

 Besides this, there are some additional advantages to no-code AI:

-- Accessibility: No-code AI enables organizations to make use of AI in the first place and can act as the stepping-stone towards intensified use of data science or AI in the future.
-The comparably low investment paired with people building up hands-on knowledge of AI tools mitigate the biggest obstacles to AI adoption at small and mid-sized companies.
+- Accessibility: No-code AI enables organizations to make use of AI in the first place and can act as the stepping-stone towards intensified use of Data Science or AI in the future.
+The comparably low investment paired with people building up hands-on knowledge of AI tools mitigates the biggest obstacles to AI adoption at small and mid-sized companies.

-- Speed: The best no-code AI platforms allow users to iterate through the whole value chain of machine learning quickly.
-This allows for more rapid experimentation to see what can be done using one's own data – and getting back to business right afterwards.
+- Speed: The best no-code AI platforms allow users to iterate through the whole value chain of Machine Learning quickly.
+This allows for more rapid experimentation to see what can be done using one's own data – and getting back to business right afterward.
 There is no better way to convince someone than to show them the process in a simple, intuitive way.